Rizkidriarso/Rizkidriarso/daily/notes.md

 Consider adding a README with an overview of the projects and their purposes.
 Explore using GitHub Actions for automated testing or deployment.

+*   Consider adding contribution guidelines.
+*   Explore creating a README with a clear project overview and setup instructions.